HaakonEidemHaakstad/BBClassify_Python/README.md

 <br>
 Where μ is the mean of the observed-score distribution, σ² is the variance of the observed-score distribution, and ρ is the test-score reliability coefficient.
 Xₘᵢₙ and Xₘₐₓ refer to the <i><b>theoretically possible</b></i> minimum and maximum test-scores.<br><br>

 The error in BB-Class is to use the <i><b>empirically observed</b></i> minimum and maximum test scores for Xₘᵢₙ and Xₘₐₓ.
 That is, as long as it is possible to achieve a test-score of 0 by either not answering or answering all questions incorrectly, Xₘᵢₙ is 0 even if the lowest score actually observed in the sample is, for example, 10.
-Likewise, if it is theoretically possible to achieve a test score of 100 (that is, if answering all questions correctly would yield a test score of 100) then Xₘₐₓ is 100, even if the highest score actually observed in the sample is 90.
+Likewise, if it is theoretically possible to achieve a test score of 100 (that is, if answering all questions correctly would yield a test score of 100) then Xₘₐₓ is 100, even if the highest score actually observed in the sample is, for example, 90.

 **This error leads to:**
 - Inaccurate model parameter estimates.